yashasviCodes/EDA-PROJECTS/README.md

 # EDA on Dataset Name

-Exploratory Data Analysis on [Dataset Name].
+Exploratory Data Analysis on the following datasets:-\
-Source: [Dataset Link]
+- Red Wine Dataset

 ## Folder Structure
 - `data/`: Put the raw dataset here (not pushed to GitHub)